Invincible no more! Liverpool's unbeaten run comes to an end in spectacular fashion at Watford | Goal.com

 Instead, they saw their cloak of invincibility removed.
 Not just removed but flung into the Hertfordshire sky, trampled into the mud for the whole world to see.

+It had to be seen to be believed.
+Not since November 2015 had a team starting the day top of the Premier League suffered such a big defeat.
+Liverpool inflicted that one, 4-1 against Manchester City, but they were on the receiving end this time.

 Ismaila Sarr, with two goals in six second-half minutes, took the game away from Klopp’s side before Troy Deeney, Watford’s captain and talisman, added a third.
 Huge for Nigel Pearson’s side in their battle to avoid the drop.
-They move out of the bottom three on goal difference.
+They were brilliant, and move out of the bottom three on goal difference.

 Pearson, somehow, kept his cool, while Klopp looked like a man who couldn’t believe what was unfolding in front of him.
 Was this really his team, his “mentality giants”, the boys who could fall into a viper’s pit and come out wearing snakeskin shoes?
-Was this Liverpool, or their evil twins?
+Was this Liverpool, or their evil twins, controlled by Pep Guardiola, Gary Neville and Jordan Pickford?

 Nobody in red emerged with credit.
-Dejan Lovren, making his first league start since December, had a nightmare, but he was far from alone.
+Dejan Lovren, making his first league start since December in place of the 'rested' Joe Gomez, had a nightmare, but he was far from alone.
 Virgil van Dijk was rattled, Fabinho exposed.
 Mo Salah and Sadio Mane did nothing, Roberto Firmino did less.
 Trent Alexander-Arnold, who will be crowned Young Player of the Year and has legitimate claims for the main award, looked bewildered throughout.
-The England full-back gifted Watford their third goal, converted expertly by Deeney.
+The England full-back gifted Watford their third goal, converted expertly by Deeney as Lovren, Van Dijk and Alisson Becker floundered.

 Liverpool failed to score for the first time in 37 league games.
 They had one shot of note in the first half, and only one on target across the 90 minutes.
-They were abject.
+They were abject, a shadow of the side we have praised so readily - and deservedly - all season long.

 Klopp lost 3-0 on his first visit to Vicarage Road, but this performance was worse.
-And there was no Adam Bogdan or Martin Skrtel or Christian Benteke or Mamadou Sakho to blame for this one.
+And there was no Adam Bogdan or Martin Skrtel or Christian Benteke or Mamadou Sakho to pin this one on.
 A bad day at the office, and then some.
+"We were not good enough," said Klopp.
+He didn't need to add anything else.

 There will be some who will say they saw it coming, that Liverpool’s sharpness has been lacking since the Premier League’s mid-season break.
 They’d struggled against Norwich, lost away at Atletico Madrid and had to fight their way past West Ham.